-You can directly unit test a model validation attribute by creating an instance of the attribute class, and then testing the two primary methods: IsValid() and FormatErrorMessage().
+You can unit test a validation attribute by creating an instance of it and then testing the two methods:

-In this article, I’ll show more examples of unit testing model validation attributes.
+In this article, I’ll show examples of unit testing these methods in a custom validation attribute and in a built-in validation attribute (i.e. [Range]).

-Consider the following custom validation attribute that checks if the input is an even integer:
+Consider the following custom validation attribute that implements IsValid().
+It checks if an input is an even integer:

 using System.ComponentModel.DataAnnotations;